AndroidExamples/UiAutomatorExample/README.md

 UiAutomatorExample
 ==================

 An example using UI Automator for testing Android applications.
 I used the Api Demos application as subject to be tested.
 This application is packaged within any image distributed from Genymotion.
 I created this sample application to demonstrate UiAutomator to a colleague.
-My personal findings and notes are attached below.
+My personal findings are attached below.

 ##Running project with attached jar
 > adb push /Path/to/git/folder/UiAutomatorExample.jar /data/local/tmp